S-7mza/project-predictive-template/docs/COMMUNICATION_PLAN.md

 - Every 2–3 weeks, PM checks whether channels, frequencies, and audiences are still appropriate and adjusts as needed.

 Purpose
-- Standardize communications across the project to ensure timely, consistent information flow.
+- Standardize communications across the predictive analysis / ML project to ensure timely, consistent information flow about model purpose, predictive KPIs, and lifecycle decisions.

 Audiences & Frequency
-- Sponsor: Weekly executive summary (email/one-pager).
+- Sponsor: Weekly executive summary (email/one-pager) with model progress, risks, and key predictive KPIs.
-- Steering group: Bi-weekly progress review and milestone updates.
+- Steering group: Bi-weekly progress review and milestone updates, including gate decisions for model deployment.
 - Core team: Daily standup (async) and weekly sync.
-- End users: Feature demos at milestone completion and training sessions.
+- End users: Model demos and prediction-interpretation training sessions at milestone completion.

 Channels
-- Instant messaging (Teams/Slack) for day-to-day questions.
+- Instant messaging (Teams/Slack) for day-to-day questions about data, experiments, and model behavior.
-- Email for formal updates and approvals.
+- Email for formal updates, approvals, and communication of model-impact decisions.
-- Shared docs (this repo) for artifacts and source of truth.
+- Shared docs (this repo) for artifacts, model specs, validation results, and source of truth.
-- Calendar invites for workshops and key milestones.
+- Calendar invites for workshops and key milestones across the model lifecycle.

 Templates & Artifacts
 - Use `templates/EMAIL_INVITES.md` for invites.
 - Use `templates/MEETING_MINUTES.md` for meeting outputs.
 - Use `templates/ACTION_LOG.csv` to track and report open actions.
+- Use model-specific artifacts (e.g., model spec, validation plan, monitoring plan) as pre-reads when decisions affect the model.

 Escalation
-- Urgent operational incidents: follow the escalation path in `follow_up/FUP_TEMPLATE.md`.
+- Urgent operational or model incidents (e.g., severe degradation, wrong predictions impacting SLAs): follow the escalation path in `follow_up/FUP_TEMPLATE.md`.
 - Unresolved scope or budget issues: escalate to Sponsor.

 Owner
-- PM is the primary owner for communications; BI Lead manages technical updates.
+- PM is the primary owner for communications; Data Science / ML Lead manages technical updates about model behavior, performance, and risks.

 Review cadence
 - Review this plan at each major milestone or when stakeholder list changes.